Tendon Injury of the Wrist/Hand

 Tendon fibers can tear apart in much the same way a rope becomes frayed.
 Once a tendon becomes frayed, an inflammatory response is triggered; over time an inflamed tendon can become thick, bumpy and irregular.
 Without proper rest and time to heal, a damaged tendon can become permanently weakened.

 If tendons are stressed enough from excessive or unconditioned use, the sheath lining can become inflamed and movements may be painful to varying degrees as the tendons glide through the inflamed sheath.
 Tendinitis can be caused from overuse of a limb during an activity.
-For example, if a person undertakes a massive spring cleaning, the wrist is usually held in a hyperextended position as the palm exerts the pressure.
+For example, if a person undertakes a massive spring cleaning, the wrist is usually held in a hyper-extended position as the palm exerts the pressure.
 The extensor tendons at the wrist level are strained and tendon sheaths become inflamed.
 In contrast, planting a winter garden may involve more forceful wrist flexion as small spades are repeatedly drawn toward the body.
 This strains the wrist flexor tendons which may become painful with wrist motion, tender to direct pressure and possibly swollen.

-Prevention of flexor tendinitis is exercised simply by not overdoing any activities that use a lot of wrist motion. (ie. cleaning, gardening, typing, filing and writing).
-Be careful about suddenly increasing the time spent on these activities, as your tendons are not properly conditioned to the added stress.
+Prevention of extensor tendinitis is exercised simply by not overdoing any activities that use a lot of wrist motion. (ie. cleaning, gardening, typing, filing and writing) Be careful about suddenly increasing the time spent on these activities, as your tendons are not properly conditioned to the added stress.
 Close attention also should be paid to the positioning of the wrist and hand - try to maintain the wrist in a neutral position and avoid any excessive flexing (bending the wrist forward) and extending (bending of the wrist backward).